Prolotherapy knee cartilage regeneration | Standard Clinical X-ray Studies Document Cartilage Regeneration in Five Degenerated Knees

-Three patients representing five degenerated knees underwent Prolotherapy at the private practice of the primary author at Caring Medical and Rehabilitation Services in Oak Park, Illinois.
+Three patients representing five degenerated knees underwent Prolotherapy at the private practice of the primary author.
 Each patient underwent standard Hackett-Hemwall Prolotherapy to the knee.23 Each patient had the following areas injected: intraarticular, pes anserine, medial collateral knee ligament and lateral collateral ligament attachments, and medial side of the patella.
 The basic solution used was 15% dextrose and 10% Sarapin.
 Each joint received 2IU of Human Growth Hormone by injection.
 A total of 5 to 10cc of Prolotherapy solution was injected into the joint at each visit.
 Four hundred milligrams of glucosamine sulfate was added to one of the 10cc syringes.
 A total of 30 to 40cc of Prolotherapy solution was used per knee at each visit.
 This represented 20 to 30 injections per knee per visit.

 Case One: CW is a 72 year-old woman who presented in July 2004, complaining of a five-year history of severe right knee pain.
 She rated her knee pain on the visual analogue scale (VAS) at a level of 6 on a scale of 0 to 10.
 She experienced daily pain throughout the whole knee and noted that the severity of the pain was also increasing.
 Her other symptoms were increased pain upon sitting for long periods of time, difficulty with stairs, and increased pain with walking.
 She was not exercising.
 She had no previous history of trauma or knee surgery.
 Three previous hyaluronic acid treatments provided diminishing relief.
 She used the oral pain relievers, tramadol hydrochloride and acetaminophen, as needed.
 X-rays done in 2002 showed osteoarthritis, marked loss of joint space medially, subchondral sclerosis and osteophyte formation.
 CW was told by an orthopedist that she needed a total knee replacement.
 She read about Prolotherapy in an alternative medicine newsletter and wanted to try it instead of surgery.